lonerapier/lonerapier.github.io/content/thoughts/cryptography/msm.md

 Majority of complexity is due to point additions.
 Point addition complexity for affine coordinates is 1 division, 2 multiplications, 6 additions on $\mathbb{F}$.
 Division is very costly.

 Use projective coordinates.
-Division can be defered to when there is need for switch back to affine coordinates.
+Division can be deferred to when there is need for switch back to affine coordinates.

 Complexity: 7 mults, 4 squarings, 9 additions, 3 mults by 2, 1 by 1.
 But no division is required.